 The Qualitative: Remembering the Immeasurable

 People like numbers because they are easily digestible.
 A number tells a simple story.
 But a number can also be manipulated.
 And a number doesn’t always tell the full story.
 Oftentimes, it’s not enough to have numbers — you also need a narrative.
 This is where “qualitative” value comes in.

-A great return on spend will certainly do well to impress your C-suite on your marketing efforts.
-But what if you told them you also were able to decrease your sales cycle by a few months?
+A great return on spend will certainly do well to impress your C-suite with your marketing efforts.
+But what if you told them you also could decrease your sales cycle by a few months?
 That would garner strong attention as well.
 This is just one example of qualitative value when discussing your marketing endeavors — and the unexpected benefits of running a strong digital marketing campaign.

 Digital Marketing Is Iterative

 Another positive qualitative value?
 Certain parts of a digital marketing strategy are iterative.
 Commercial real estate marketers may need to develop new content or web pages for campaigns, but a lot of the groundwork is already done.
 And most of it will not need to be done again.
 Or at least not soon.

 Buyer personas and the associated buyer’s journey may need adjustments over time.
 However, none of that will compare to the initial costs of developing these items.
 This means that over time, your ROI will likely decrease, as the costs of these components can technically be spread across each campaign.
 It’s hard to calculate this as a number, but it certainly goes into ascribing value to the lead process.